AdrianLuk12/sociarch-scraper/README.md

 - Switch interface to English if needed
 - Scrape all movies and cinemas from dropdown menus
 - Extract detailed information for each movie and cinema
+- **Automatically scrape showtimes** for all cinemas across multiple dates
 - Save data to CSV files (`movies.csv`, `cinemas.csv`, `movies_details.csv`, `cinemas_details.csv`)
-- Optionally store data in Supabase database
+- Store comprehensive data in Supabase database including showtime relationships

 ### Scheduled Scraping